wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 -->

-## Part 2: Predict rating for many users based on scripts
+## Part 2: Predicting ratings for many users based on scripts

 If we're in the business of recommending movies, why not go all out and make personalized predictions for the whole world, predicting how much each person will like every movie ever made.
 One technique for doing this is collaborative filtering.